VDIGPKU/HENet/README.md

 ```

 ## License
-The project is only free for academic research purposes, but needs authorization for commerce.
+The project is only free for academic research purposes but needs authorization for commerce.
 For commerce permission, please contact wyt@pku.edu.cn.